-Sara Taketa of Student Life and Development (SLD) was nominated by supervisor Laura Shimabukuro, Assistant Director for Meeting and Event Services.
-This senior majoring in Accounting works as an Administrative Assistant for Meeting and Event Services, where her ability to learn new concepts quickly, utilize critical thinking to tackle assignments, and effective leadership skills have contributed to her success as an exceptional student employee.
-She has grown professionally and personally while in this position, which is a perfect example of what student employment can do for a student.
-As the SEOTY winner, she received a plaque and a $1,000 scholarship from the Mānoa Career Center.
-She was also selected as the 2015 Hawaiʻi State Winner of the Western Association of Student Employment Administrators.
+Mandy Chen of the College of Tropical Agriculture and Human Resources’ Academic and Student Affairs unit was nominated by her supervisor, CTAHR Associate Dean Charles Kinoshita.
+As the College’s Student Activities Coordinator, this senior majoring in Animal Sciences plans and implements student events, conferences and other activities involving the community.
+Her analytical ability, creativity and perseverance have contributed to her success as an exceptional student employee.
+She has grown both professionally and personally thanks to her employment, thus epitomizing how having a job on campus can benefit a student.
+As the SEOTY winner, she received a plaque and $1,000 scholarship from the Mānoa Career Center.
+She was also selected as the 2016 Hawai‘i State Winner of the Western Association of Student Employment Administrators.

-The Council of Academic Advisors recognizes an individual or unit who, over the past two years, has demonstrated excellence and/or innovation in advising, and/or has made a significant contribution to the advising community.
+The Council of Academic Advisors recognizes an individual or unit who has demonstrated excellence and/or innovation in advising, and/or has made a significant contribution to the advising community.